znanja/jwysiwyg/README.rst

         css: 'editor.css'
     });

-The editor will not inherit the style of the containing page by default, you must specify a CSS file to apply to it.
+The editor will not inherit the style of the containing page anyway, you must specify a CSS file to apply to it.

 Clear the Editor